julianjimenezm/Botlian/README.md

 ## Botlian.
 ###### Another discord Music BOT

+The goal to implement this bot was to bring into practice some advanced programming concepts such as OOP and asynchronous functions.

+The result of the project is nothing more than the adaptation of certain theoretical concepts.
+So there is no claim of originality, it is just an exercise that allowed us to assimilate and implement some python concepts, in this case coroutines through music bot connections.

+## Set up.

+-Setup properly your python ENV

-To run this bot you can directly clone this repository and import our requirements.txt
+-To run this bot you can directly clone this repository and import our requirements.txt

-Remember/
-in your console: $git clone https://github.com/julianjimenezm/Botlian.git
+>in your console: $git clone https://github.com/julianjimenezm/Botlian.git

+-Dont forget use your own discord token into your code.

 ## Events and commands availables.